How Can You Prevent Joint Injuries?

-For athletes, it's a matter of knowing the most common joint injuries that happen in their sport.
+For athletes or active people with particular hobbies like hiking or cycling, it's a matter of knowing the most common joint injuries that happen in their chosen sports and activities.
 Once you know the risks, you can work on specific injury prevention.

-For example, football players can do a zigzag drill with cones.
+For example, soccer players can do a zigzag drill with cones.
 This helps them safely practice quick bursts of speed.
 It also strengthens the knees and ankles.

 Even non-athletes should think about injury prevention activities.
 For example, a simple balance activity like standing on one leg for 30 seconds can strengthen your ankle joint.
 The more stable your ankle is, the less likely you are to twist or roll it.

 The most obvious reason is that joint injuries can be painful and keep you from doing what you love.

 When you injure the muscles and ligaments around your joints, they can weaken.
 Over time, if they don't get stronger, they have a harder time holding your joint in place.

 The name for this is joint instability.
 You're more likely to re-injure yourself if your joints are unstable.